 Amphibian habitat suitability:

 The Ladder trough is a long, metal livestock watering trough, approximately 4 meters long and 1 meter wide, with wooden planks at one end.
 During a survey conducted on February 18, 2017, the trough was approximately 1 meter deep.
-Water appears to be fed through a pipe so could hold water year-round.
+Water appears to be fed through a pipe so it could hold water year-round.
 The substrate consists mostly of algae.
 Dozens of notonectids were often observed in the trough.
 We conducted three day surveys and three night surveys at Ladder Trough between January 21, 2017 and March 18, 2017.
 On a rainy day survey on February 18, we overturned logs under the large nearby oak tree and observed one arboreal salamander (Aneides lugubris).
 We observed Pacific chorus frog egg masses, tadpoles, and adults in Ladder trough.

 Total amphibian observations at Ladder Trough: